Frequently Asked Questions

 Can I fit the sump tubs under my stand?

-Yes, because the system comes in 3 modular tubs, each tub in most situations can easily fit through the front doors of most stands.
-This also makes ongoing maintenance much easier because it is very simple to unhook one tub at a time and remove it for deep cleaning.
+Yes, because the system comes in 3 modular tubs, each tub fits easily through the front doors of most stands.
+This also makes ongoing maintenance much easier because it’s easy to unhook one tub at a time and remove it for deep cleaning.

 Back to Top